Specialisations in the combined study of music, theatre and dance

 - requires three years of full-time or its equivalent in part-time study and offers specialisations in the combined study of music, theatre and dance

-- totals 360 points and is made up of music, theatre and dance papers but may include up to 90 points (usually five papers) in other subjects or in further specialisations in music, theatre, or dance
+- totals 360 points and is made up of music (MUSI), performing arts (PERF), theatre (THEA) and dance (DANC) papers but may include up to 90 points (usually five papers) in other subjects or in further specialisations in music, performing arts, theatre, or dance

 Auditions are required for vocals or playing an instrument

-If you choose the singing and/or playing an instrument option/s, then you must audition for entry.
-These performance papers are MUSI 140 and MUSI 141 (Classical), MUSI 146 (Contemporary) and PERF 102 1A and PERF 102 1B (Musical Theatre Voice).
+If you choose a singing or playing an instrument option, then you must audition for entry.
+These performance papers are MUSI 141 (Classical, 36 pts), MUSI 146 (Contemporary, 36 pts) and PERF 102 and PERF 103 (Musical Theatre Voice 1A and 1B, 18 pts each).

 Audition applications are due by 1 September